Underworld (2003 film): Production

+Development

 In 2000, Danny McBride met Len Wiseman through Nick Reed, who was the agent for both of them with intent for them to work together on a script the former wrote.
 While the plans for that film fizzled out, they did set out a plan to work together.
 Kevin Grevioux had graduated from Howard University with a degree in microbiology, but he developed a desire to study film in cinematography and screenwriting.
 He dropped out of graduate studies and moved to Los Angeles, where he became an actor.
-He came up with the original concept for the film, which was inspired by Romeo and Juliet alongside his college studies, which based vampirism and lycanthropy on a viral mutagen rather than mythology.
+He came up with the original concept for the film and wrote the original screenplay, which was inspired by Romeo and Juliet alongside his college studies, which based vampirism and lycanthropy on a viral mutagen rather than mythology.
 McBride and Wiseman soon stepped in to work on the script, which they soon set out to make a trilogy of films.
 Each received credit for their work on the film, and Grevioux also appeared in the film as an actor.

 Legal controversy

 The film was the subject of a copyright infringement lawsuit filed by White Wolf, Inc. and Nancy A. Collins, claiming the setting was too similar to the Vampire: The Masquerade and Werewolf: The Apocalypse games, both set in the World of Darkness setting, and to the Sonja Blue vampire novels.
 White Wolf filed 17 counts of copyright infringement, and claimed over 80 points of unique similarity between White Wolf's gaming systems and the film.
-One of those points being that the vampires in Underworld "drink blood".
+These included some general plot points like vampires having superhuman speed or being able to disappear, and more specific similarities like a vampire/werewolf hybrid being referred to as an “Abomination”.
 White Wolf, Inc. also said the script was very similar to a story entitled The Love of Monsters (1994), which they published, written by Nancy A. Collins.
 In September 2003, a judge granted White Wolf an expedited hearing.
 The lawsuit ended in a confidential settlement.